Museum of Riverside

 How a California basket collection became a modern museum

-The Riverside Metropolitan Museum is the steward of the public trust of artifacts, archives, and historic sites owned by the City of Riverside.
+The Museum of Riverside (formerly known as the Riverside Metropolitan Museum) is the steward of the public trust of artifacts, archives, and historic sites owned by the City of Riverside.
 The Museum is responsible for three historic sites: Harada House, the Museum and the Heritage House.

 In 1948, the Museum was relocated to its current facility, a former U.S. Post Office built in 1912.
 And in 1954, the Museum officially established a Botanical Section.
 During the early years, renowned naturalist Edmund C. Jaeger became the museum’s Curator of Plants.

-Located in one of the fastest-growing and most environmentally threatened areas in the U.S., the Museum’s Natural History Collection is an important resource for research and interpretation of local environmental history, natural hazards, and conservation issues facing the area’s populace, ranging from the effects of air pollution on plant communities to the plight of endangered species.
+Located in one of the fastest-growing and most environmentally threatened areas in the U.S., the Museum of Riverside’s Natural History Collection is an important resource for research and interpretation of local environmental history, natural hazards, and conservation issues facing the area’s populace, ranging from the effects of air pollution on plant communities to the plight of endangered species.

-Through the generosity of the community of Riverside, the Anthropology collection at the Riverside Metropolitan Museum holds one of the largest collections of Native American basketry in California.
+Through the generosity of the community of Riverside, the Anthropology collection at the Museum of Riverside holds one of the largest collections of Native American basketry in California.
 The collections’ holdings are diverse and vast, spanning many periods of time and types of collections.

-The cultural collections at the Riverside Metropolitan Museum provide a look into the diversity of our community and the cultural history of the region.
+The cultural collections at the Museum of Riverside provide a look into the diversity of our community and the cultural history of the region.

-The Riverside Metropolitan Museum’s Archival Collection is among the most comprehensive of any in the City.
+The Museum of Riverside’s Archival Collection is among the most comprehensive of any in the City.
 The history, growth, and development of Riverside and surrounding areas from before its founding up to the present are contained within the photographs, documents, manuscripts, and ephemera.

 The Anthropology, Archival, History, and Natural History collections are preserved for future generations through proper storage, collections information management policies, and procedures.
-ARGUS, a collections management software provides a comprehensive database utilized for all collections related information and activities.
+A collections management software provides a comprehensive database utilized for all collections related information and activities.

 Care, preservation, and maintenance of the Museum’s three historic structures are guided by appropriate historic preservation practices.
 Historic preservation professionals identify the preservation needs to ensure the structures preservation for future generations.

-Located in downtown Riverside, the Riverside Metropolitan Museum provides many volunteer opportunities for Riverside Museum Associates members.
+Located in downtown Riverside, the Museum of Riverside provides many volunteer opportunities for Riverside Museum Associates members.
 Our volunteers are trained as docents by Museum staff to augment the Museum’s many exhibits.
 Volunteers also assist with Museum programs that focus on education, such as school tours, the Nature Lab, Discovery Days, and Art Walk events.

 The Museum Shop is owned and managed by the RMA.
 The shop offers a variety of books, art, crafts, toys and decorative items.
 Volunteers find that being a Shop Assistant is a great way to interact with locals and the many tourists drawn to downtown Riverside, all the while being surrounded by the treasures of the Museum.